 \subsection{Image of one-dimensional segments}

-One important application of the transfer function is to determine the inner boundary of the image line, as well as the minimum radius at which potential peaks-such as those corresponding to the lensing ring or photon ring-can appear.
+One important application of the transfer function is to determine the inner boundary of the image line, as well as the minimum radius at which potential peaks---such as those corresponding to the lensing ring or photon ring---can appear.
 An explicit example of this can be seen by comparing the transfer functions in the top-right panel of Fig.~\ref{fig:transfer function} with the flux profiles shown in Fig.~\ref{fig:1d_emission1}.\footnote{In calculating the flux contribution from each luminous segment, we continue to model it as a one-dimensional object, but assign it an infinitesimal area element to ensure a physically meaningful emission flux.}

 Specifically, in the top-right panel of Fig.~\ref{fig:transfer function}, the intersection points between the transfer functions and the horizontal line $r = 6M$ indicate the inner edge of the image line or the minimum radius at which peaks may appear.
 These features are directly reflected in the flux distribution shown in Fig.~\ref{fig:1d_emission1}.
 In the optically thin regime, the correspondence is typically one-to-one, with each intersection point mapping directly to the inner edge either of the image line or a distinct brightness peak.
-In contrast, for optically thick emission, the presence of peaks associated with the lensing ring and photon ring depends sensitively on the inclination angle $\varphi_0$ and the segment's inner radius $r_{\rm in}$; such peaks may be absent in some configurations-for instance, see the case with $\varphi_0 = 40^\circ$ in the right panel of Fig.~\ref{fig:1d_emission1}.
+In contrast, for optically thick emission, the presence of peaks associated with the lensing ring and photon ring depends sensitively on the inclination angle $\varphi_0$ and the segment's inner radius $r_{\rm in}$; such peaks may be absent in some configurations---for instance, see the case with $\varphi_0 = 40^\circ$ in the right panel of Fig.~\ref{fig:1d_emission1}.

 In fact, an analytical condition can be derived for the appearance of the photon ring in the optically thick case.
-The critical photon orbit-i.e., a null geodesic arriving from infinity with the critical impact parameter $b = 3\sqrt{3}M$-asymptotically spirals toward the photon sphere.
+The critical photon orbit---i.e., a null geodesic arriving from infinity with the critical impact parameter $b = 3\sqrt{3}M$---asymptotically spirals toward the photon sphere.
 The radial trajectory of this orbit as a function of the deflection angle $\varphi$ is given by the following expression~\cite{Chandrasekhar1985}:

 in our setup.
 A photon ring peak appears in the image line of a luminous segment if the critical photon orbit does not intersect the segment when $0 < \varphi \leq \pi$.
 More precisely, for a luminous segment with inner radius $r_{\rm in}$, the photon ring peak will be present in its image if and only if its inclination angle $\varphi_0$ satisfies